• Jump to main content

 For whom?

-The AI Act affects developers of AI models and systems, as well as organisations using them.
+The AI Act affects developers of AI models and systems, as well as organisations that use them.
 It imposes explicit obligations on developers and users of high-risk AI systems.
 Developers of AI systems that directly interact with citizens, such as chatbots and deepfakes, must improve transparency.
 Some AI applications are prohibited.
 Furthermore, requirements are set for developers of significant language models and other versatile models.

 Risk categories